-In this Base Prospectus, we present certain financial data and measures which are not calculated in accordance with IFRS, such as "EBIT," "EBITDA" and the related ratios.
+In this Base Prospectus, we present certain financial data and measures which are not recognized as accounting standards within the IFRS, such as "EBIT," "EBITDA" and the related ratios.
 As presented herein:

-- EBIT represents income before income taxes and other income/(expenses); - EBITDA consists of income before income taxes and other income/(expenses) plus depreciation and amortization; - EBITDA Margin consists of income before income taxes and other income/(expenses) plus depreciation and amortization, divided by total revenues, expressed as a percentage; and - Net Debt consists of long-term debt, net of current portion, plus short-term loans, plus current portion of long-term debt, minus cash and cash equivalents plus highly liquid financial assets.
+• EBIT represents Income before other income (expenses) and income taxes;

+• EBITDA - Earnings Before Interest, Taxes, Depreciation and Amortization consists of Income before other income (expenses) and income taxesplus depreciation and amortization;

+- EBITDA Margin consists of Income before other income (expenses) and income taxes plus depreciation and amortization, divided by total revenues, expressed as a percentage; and - Net Debt consists of long-term debt, net of current portion, plus short-term loans, plus current portion of long-term debt, minus cash and cash equivalents plus highly liquid financial assets.